Why should I send my child to preschool?

 For whom is the Montessori method designed?

 The Montessori method is an approach to learning, and as such, has no distinction of class or intelligence.
-It has been used successfully with children between the ages of 2 1/2 and 18, in all parts of the world, from all socioeconomic levels representing the average, gifted, retarded, emotionally disturbed and physically handicapped child.
+It has been used successfully with children between the ages of 2 1/2 and 18, in all parts of the world, from all socioeconomic levels representing children who present typical development, emotional disorders, physical challenges, developmental delays, and other learning differences.
 It is not associated with any particular religious persuasion.

 Isn’t Montessori expensive?